 Integration of OpenStack with the EGI AAI proxy

 Until recently OpenStack resources of the EGI Federated Cloud were able to authenticate and authorize users solely through X.509 proxy certificates.
 This prevented users without a client X.509 certificate to interact with the providers.
 The latest versions of the OpenStack identity service (Keystone) now includes support for federated users: Keystone can act as a Service Provider (SP) that consumes identity properties issued by an external Identity Provider, such as SAML assertions or OpenID Connect claims.
-The OpenStack web dashboard (Horizon) has introduced also support for this kind of authentication and authorisation.
+The OpenStack web dashboard (Horizon) has also introduced support for this kind of authentication and authorisation.
 Based on this new OpenStack feature EGI has connected OpenStack with the EGI AAI proxy.
 The integration is achieved with a new configuration of the Keystone federation that uses EGI AAI as a SAML IdP.
 Detailed instructions are available in the OpenStack guides.

-The below screenshot shows the SAML-enabled OpenStack dashboard displaying a drop down menu of available authentication providers.
-When selecting the egi.eu IdP proxy option, user will be redirected to the EGI AAI proxy and can follow the process described in section 5.1 to authenticate with an ELIXIR account.
+The screenshot below shows the SAML-enabled OpenStack dashboard displaying a drop down menu of available authentication providers.
+When selecting the egi.eu IdP proxy option, the user will be redirected to the EGI AAI proxy and can follow the process described in section 5.1 to authenticate with an ELIXIR account.

 Figure 3.
 EGI AAI IdP proxy configured in OpenStack